 Emmanuel Ezenwere, of Arone Aerial Services, won The Young Entrepreneur Award.
 “Arone” bridges the gap between rural and urban health care services in sub-Saharan Africa, by transporting medical supplies from storage and distribution centres to primary healthcare centres, using autonomous delivery drones.

-The 2018-2019 Startupper of the Year Challenge held simultaneously in 55 countries— 37 of which are in Africa, 11 in the Asia-Pacific and Middle East region, four in the Americas, and three in Europe.
+The 2018-2019 Startupper of the Year Challenge held simultaneously in 55 countries.
+Consequently, 37 of them are in Africa.
+Also, 11 are in the Asia-Pacific and Middle East region, four in the Americas, and three in Europe.

 The programme, by helping innovative entrepreneurs, affirms Total’s commitment to social and economic development in host countries worldwide.

-The project of the first prize winner in each country will be presented to the international grand juries and six Grand Winners will emerge from 55 countries.
+The project of the first prize winner in each country will be presented to the international grand juries.
+Finally, six Grand Winners will emerge from 55 countries.